-Constipation is a condition in which bowel movements occurs less often than usual or consists of hard, dry stool that are painful or difficult to pass.
-This is usually due to your digestive system working more slowly than normal and waste material moves too slowly.
+Constipation occurs when bowel movements happen less often than usual or consist of hard, dry stools that are painful or difficult to pass.
+Constipation usually develops when the digestive system works more slowly than normal.

-When food moves through the colon, water is absorbed and waste products or stool forms, which is pushed toward the rectum.
-Constipation occurs when the colon absorbs too much water and the stool becomes too hard and dry.
-This happens because the colon's muscle contractions are slow or sluggish, causing the stool to move through the colon too slowly.
-Some common causes of constipation include:
+As food moves through the colon, water is absorbed, and waste is formed.
+This waste is then pushed toward the rectum as stool.
+Constipation occurs when the colon absorbs too much water, and the stool becomes hard and dry.
+This happens when muscle contractions in the colon are too slow, which causes the stool to move through the very slowly as well.

-As a specialist gastroenterologist, Dr Michael Elliot specialises in constipation and can advise a variety of constipation treatments to patients.
-Based in Claremont, Dr Elliot performs all of his surgery at the Life Kingsbury Hospital Claremont.
+As a specialist gastroenterologist, Dr Michael Elliot specialises in constipation treatment and can suggest a variety of methods to manage the condition.
+In severe cases, however, Dr Elliot may suggest surgery to treat constipation.

 During surgery, Dr Elliot will work to remove obstructions in the bowel that are causing constipation.
 If the condition is related to inflammation or infection, however, Dr Elliot may need to remove part of your colon and rectum instead.
 This will improve your symptoms of constipation and encourage natural bowel movements.
 In very rare cases, the entire rectum and colon will need to be removed.